I've got the brains. You've got the looks.

 Vautrin, p.
 110, Signet

-As I told Dr. Queaño last year that a Filipino bourgeois with fifty pesos in his wallet is quite a different matter from a working class person with four thousand pesos in his pocket.
+As I told Dr. Queaño last year, a Filipino bourgeois with fifty pesos in his wallet is quite a different matter from a working class person with four thousand pesos in his pocket.
 A Filipino bourgeois with fifty pesos in his wallet will have a home to go subdivision-encased home anyway to eat in, and a car for that matter to drive there.
 In all probability, the bourgeois will buy a pack of cigarettes, not having too much money for food outside the house.

 The Filipino bourgeois with fifty pesos in his wallet will not even necessarily be inclined to talk with the working class person with four thousand pesos in his pocket.